vSAN Space Efficiency Technologies

 Write & Rebuild Overhead

 Erasure coding overhead in vSAN is not unlike RAID 5/6 in traditional disk arrays.
 As new data is written to vSAN, it is sliced up, and distributed to each of the components along with additional parity information.
 The process of determining an appropriate distribution of data, along with the parity, will consume additional compute resources.
 Write latency will also increase somewhat, as whole objects are now being distributed across multiple hosts.
 In contrast, mirroring always has full copies locally and does no slicing or parity calculation, resulting in less compute overhead and less write latency.

 Write operations not only need to be sliced up and distributed with parity, but all the pieces also need to be verified and rewritten with each new write.
 This is important, because as data is written, it is still necessary to have a uniform distribution of data and parity to account for potential failure and rebuild operations.
 Writes essentially are a sequence of read and modify, along with recalculation and rewrite of parity.
 This write overhead occurs during normal operation, and is also present during rebuild operations.
 As a result, erasure coding rebuild operations will take longer, and require more resources to complete than mirroring.

 Converting RAID-5/6 to/from RAID-1

-In choosing to convert from a mirroring failure tolerance method, it is necessary to ensure the cluster meets the minimum host or fault domain requirement.
+In choosing to convert from mirroring to RAID-5/6, it is necessary to ensure the cluster meets the minimum host or fault domain requirement.
 The online conversion process adds additional overhead of existing components when applying this policy.
 VMware recommends to test the impact of converting a smaller set of virtual machines or their objects, before performing the process on larger objects.